OWASP/www-chapter-babu-banarasi-das-nittm/index.md

 * Speaking at the Event

 <h3>Become a Speaker</h3>
 Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP BBDNITM Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement).
-Visit the Speakers tab for more details and send the proposed talk details.
+Visit the Speakers tab for more information and send the proposed talk details.

 ## Next Meeting/Event
 ---------------------